 In 1989-90 I undertook a survey of Scottish Hospitals, funded by a grant from the Scottish Research Council.
 This resulted in an unpublished gazetteer and formed the basis of a short book, published by Historic Scotland in 2010 entitled Building up your Health – available free as a PDF here.

 I thought it was high time that the gazetteer should be both updated and shared more widely and so I started this blog.
 There are pages covering each area of Scotland in which there is a list of the hospitals, past and present.
 I am slowly updating the original gazetteer entries and adding maps and illustrations.
 This is a work in progress, so will change and grow over time.
 In addition I have been writing occasional posts, highlighting particular sites or building types.

 I would also like to share some of the work that I was involved in for the Royal Commission on the Historic Monuments of England’s survey of hospital buildings undertaken in 1991-4, and which resulted in a large body of work deposited in Historic England’s archives at Swindon and a book published in 1998 English Hospitals 1660-1948.
 A team of six worked on the hospitals project, based in the RCHME offices in York, Cambridge and London.
 Robert Taylor in the Cambridge office produced a monthly newsletter which he circulated amongst the team, entitled the Hospitals Investigator.
 Here you will find extracts from the newsletter in occasional blog posts.

 Between 1991 and 2018 I worked on the Survey of London, latterly on Oxford Street, and contributed to the volumes on Knightsbridge, Clerkenwell, Battersea and South East Marylebone.
-I took early retirement in February 2018 and moved back to Scotland, and am now investigating post-war hospitals in Scotland.
+I moved back to Scotland, and am now investigating post-war hospitals in Scotland.